piotar/react-promise-bridge/README.md

 The hook is designed to manage animation.

-The hook allows you to defer the fulfilled `Promise` by calling the trigger function.
+The hook allows you to defer the fulfilled `Promise` and release it by calling a `trigger` function.

 ```javascript
 const {